 - Preparation for leading computer networking certifications

 - Instructors with many years of professional IT experience

 - Small class sizes where every student gets personal support

 - Enjoy the Herzing Open Education Program (HOEP): take more IT courses after you graduate, tuition-free!

 - Amazing Career Development team who helps create your resume, prepare for interviews, and apply for computer networking jobs

 - Friendly, welcoming campus with students of all ages and backgrounds

 - Our grads get hired!
-In 2019, 83% of Herzing College Winnipeg graduates were employed in a related field (based on most recent available data)
+In 2020, 86% of available Herzing College Winnipeg graduates were employed in a related field (based on most recent available data)